Why would Google crackdown on authors’ images in the search results?

 While Authorship has no effect on ranking, it has been shown that including the authorship markup can improve your clickthrough rate.
-That fact alone has resulted in exploitation of the markup and violation of the structured data guidelines.
+That fact alone has resulted in the exploitation of the markup and violation of the structured data guidelines.

-If your page does not meet the criteria for the authorship markup, you don’t need to fret.
+- If your page does not meet the criteria for the authorship markup, there's no need to fret.
 Likely, the pages you’re competing against will not meet the criteria either and will eventually lose their markup.
 There are, however, future plans for markups that are more appropriate for homepages and companies.

-If you meet the criteria for authorship, and are worried about your markup, there are some steps you can take to maintain it.
+- If you meet the criteria for authorship and are worried about your markup, there are some steps you can take to maintain it.

-Currently, the appearance (or disappearance) of the authorship markup seems to be based more on page authority than author authority.
+Currently, the appearance (or disappearance) of the Authorship Markup seems to be based more on page authority than author authority.
 The best thing you can do as an author is to put your name (and content) on high-quality websites.
 Of course, that’s easier said than done.
 If you wish to improve the page/domain authority of your website, our team at Web3 has been committed to studying the absolute best ways to do just that.
 While page authority is currently the more important factor in whether or not Google displays your markup, AuthorRank is a concept that is generating a lot of buzz lately.
-The best way to improve your AuthorRank is simply to be an author.

 By writing well and writing often, as well as engaging in social circles on Google+, you show Google (and the world) that you are an authority on the topics you cover.

-So what can happen if you misuse the authorship markup?
+So what can happen if you misuse the Authorship Markup?